 “Bodacious,” they say, “I haven’t heard that since the nineties!”

 I have also found that it keeps me more aware of my surroundings, and a bit more upbeat of an attitude as the day wears on.

 There are several ways to acquire your repeat customers’ names.
 You can ask when setting them up with a dressing room.
 You can ask when handling a return.
-I always checked ID with every credit card transaction and when I did this I made the effort to actually consciously read the names on the card.
+I always checked ID with every credit card transaction and when I did this I made the effort to actually consciously repeating back the names as they appear on the card.
 I would refer to them with respect Mr & Ms, never assuming Mrs. as I thanked them.

 “Thank you for shopping with us today Ms. Smith, we do hope to see you again!”

 Making it personal makes a customer feel accepted, and safe.
-When a customer feels safe they feel understood which lowers their level of agitation The fact that you acknowledge them, communicates to them that they are more than a pocketbook, they are your customer.
+When a customer feels safe they feel understood which lowers their level of agitation.
+The fact that you acknowledge that they are unique individual communicates to them that they are more than a pocketbook, they are your customer.